Download the 2013 tax booklet

 Delaware Investments offers information in this section to help you better understand the year-end tax reports that we provide to shareholders.
-Your tax liability for the Delaware Investments® mutual funds that you owned in 2012 is derived primarily from income and capital gains distributions made by the funds, as well as personal gains or losses resulting from the sale or exchange of fund shares.
+Your tax liability for the Delaware Investments® mutual funds that you owned in 2013 is derived primarily from income and capital gains distributions made by the funds, as well as from personal gains or losses resulting from the sale or exchange of fund shares.

 A note about ordinary and qualified dividends, including information on tax forms and tax rates.